TimboKZ/Ange/README.md

 # Ange

-Compile anything into anything (using [EJS](http://ejs.co/) templates).
+Compile anything into anything (using [EJS(http://ejs.co/) templates]).

 > This project is currently in development.

 # Philosophy

-There are times when you want to automate some part of documentation generation, but that part is either too specific or too small for tools like [apiDoc](http://apidocjs.com/) or [JSDoc](https://github.com/jsdoc3/jsdoc).
-Ange, on the other hand, does exactly that - it lets you insert small JavaScript snippets into any text file using the [EJS templating engine](http://ejs.co/).
+There are times when you want to automate some part of text (or documentation) generation, but that part is either too specific or too small to justify using tools like [apiDoc](http://apidocjs.com/) or [JSDoc](https://github.com/jsdoc3/jsdoc).
+Ange addresses this exact issue - it lets you insert small JavaScript snippets into any  text file using the [EJS templating engine](http://ejs.co/).
 These snippets will then be evaluated to print out the final result - letting you automatically generate content for text files.

 Ange doesn't stop at documentation - it works with any text file format.
-You can use it for anything you want - for example, you can use ANge to generate a config file for continuous integration (using Ange to print environment variables into the config).
+You can use it for anything you want - for example, you can use Ange to generate a config file for continuous integration (using Ange to print environment variables into the config).

-Ange was meant to be very simple to use - it requires no documentation and uses [default EJS syntax](http://ejs.co/#docs), yet it is still a very powerful tool.
+Ange was meant to be very simple to use - it requires no configuration and uses [default EJS syntax](http://ejs.co/#docs), yet it is still a very powerful tool.
 That said, if you're working on a large project that requires complex compilation logic, you should probably go for a real documentation/static site generator.

 # Usage